Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/25

+1. There is node package called https, it makes a request and then takes a callback.
+In order to read the body from the response, you have to set the `res.setEncoding('utf8')`, and use `res.on('data', (body) => {//do something});`, and this was something very new to me, because I had never used node.
+Should tell Alex about it.
+Check the docs for more info.

 ## 11/24
 1. Cursors are variables that store how many rows a SQL query has return thus far.
 It makes batched queries possible.
 2. Connect postgresql to Django.
 YAY!
 Not that hard actually.